What is user-centered design (UCD)?

 According to the Interaction Design Foundation, user-centered design is “an iterative design process in which designers focus on the users and their needs in each phase of the design process.”

-The point of user-centered design (UCD) is to incorporate user research and user feedback throughout the design process.
-Ideally, designs are truly based on user needs and wants.
+The point of user-centered design (UCD) is to incorporate user research and user feedback throughout the design process so that designs are truly based on user needs and wants.

-In the past — and sometimes currently, if we’re honest — the design and development processes were not user-focused.
-Perhaps usability testing would be done at the end, but it would be too late to iterate and make major improvements.
-Instead, companies built what they decided to build, and people had to learn to use it — no matter how bad it was.
-Or, the product would fail when a better competitor came along.
+Often, the design and development processes end up not being user-focused.
+Sometimes usability testing might be done at the end, when it's too late to iterate and make major improvements.
+Instead of building based on needs, organizations built what they decided to build, and people must simply learn to learn to use it—whether it's a good experience or not.

-And so, the simple answer to our question du jour: UCD is a design framework for understanding, specifying, and evaluating a design against user needs.
-Yay!
-Also, UX methods fit within that framework and support it.
-Yay!
+Getting back to our question at hand: user centric design is a design framework for understanding, specifying, and evaluating a design against user needs.
+UX methods fit within that framework and support it.

 But it can also get a little more complicated.